presscustomizr/nimble-builder/readme.txt

 Powerful drag and drop page builder using the native WordPress customizer.

 == Description ==
+= What is the Nimble Page Builder ? =
+The Nimble Builder is a powerful and easy to use page builder plugin.
+It takes the native WordPress customizer to a level you've never seen before.

+Nimble allows you to drag and drop content modules, or pre-built section templates, into any context of your site, including search results or 404 pages.
+You can edit your sections in real time from the live customizer, and then publish when you are happy of the result, or save for later.

-The Nimble Builder is a powerful and lightweight page builder plugin for WordPress.
-It allows you to drag and drop pre-built sections, or create your own sections, in live preview with the native WordPress customizer.
-You can also start designing from a blank page, and create your header, footer, and content.
+You can also start designing from a blank page, and create your header, footer, and custom content.

+The plugin automatically creates fluid and responsive sections for a pixel-perfect rendering on smartphones and tablets, without the need to add complex code.

-== Features ==
+= Features =
-* Drag and drop beautiful and ready-to-use sections in any pages.
+* Drag and drop carefully crafted pre-designed sections into any pages.
+* Content modules: classic text editor, image, column layouts, contact form, button, icons, map, html code, and more.
+* Add image background to your sections, and activate a parallax effect.
 * Easily create responsive column layouts.
 * Create content, style, move / duplicate / remove elements in live preview.
 * Embed shortcodes from other plugins, and see the result in live preview.